kaiwolff/Eng88_Python_OOP/README.md

 ### Packages

-Packages and modules are pre-made blocks of code that can be used to perfor a particular task without the need to add your own code.
+Packages and modules are pre-made blocks of code that can be used to perform a particular task without the need to add your own code.
 They can be simply imported using the ```import``` command.
 It is also possible to import individual functions using the command ```from [package] import [function]```.
 This has the advantage that the function can suimply be called by its name, rather than needing to specify the package name for every function call.

 #### os and sys

-These tow packages are useful for doing system-related tasks, such as getting the current working directory (an obvious use case for this would be contructing a filepath for saving or retrieving files).
+These two packages are useful for doing system-related tasks, such as getting the current working directory (an obvious use case for this would be constructing a filepath for saving or retrieving files).

 ##### Math - Sample code discussion

-The ```math``` libvrary contains a large amount of functions and values commonly used in mathematics.
+The ```math``` library contains a large amount of functions and values commonly used in mathematics.
 These are commonly used to perform operations such as rounding.

 An example of this is shown here: